XiSHEN0220/WatermarkReco/README.md

 ```
 @inproceedings{shen2019watermark,
-          title={Large Scale Historical Watermarks Recognition: dataset and a new consistency-based approach},
+          title={Large-Scale Historical Watermark Recognition: dataset and a new consistency-based approach},
           author={Shen, Xi and Pastrolin, Ilaria and Bounou, Oumayma and Gidaris, Spyros and Smith, Marc and Poncet, Olivier and Aubry, Mathieu},
           booktitle={Arxiv},
           year={2019}